-In the last six years or so, Netflix's original series have taken the TV world by storm, racking up social media buzz, awards, and countless fans.
+Over the last few years, Netflix's original series have taken the TV world by storm, racking up social media buzz, awards, and countless fans.
 On the day each new season of an original series is set to drop, the show is available in its entirety at 3 a.m.
 ET/midnight PT.
 Why is that?

 The company has never officially commented on the release time, but what makes the most sense is that it goes by the clock in the time zone where the company is headquartered.
 Netflix's company headquarters is in a suburb of San Francisco, with another 800-person office located in Los Angeles.
-So the streaming service drops its original series during the first minute in that time zone on their respective release dates (which tend to be Fridays).
+So the streaming service drops its original series during the first minute in that time zone on their respective release dates (which tend to be Fridays or, more recently, Wednesdays).

-So, for example, Orange Is the New Black season five dropped on Friday, June 9, 2017, at midnight PT — and the releases are at the same instant worldwide.
+So, for example, Too Hot to Handle season one dropped on Friday, April 17, 2020, at midnight PT — and the releases are at the same instant worldwide.
 Not the same time on the clock, the same moment.
 So a show that drops at midnight in Los Angeles is released at 3 a.m. in New York, 8 a.m. in London, and 4 p.m. in Tokyo.

 Every once in a while Netflix changes things up, like when season three of House of Cards dropped at 3 a.m.
 PT/6 a.m.
 ET.
 But most of the time, the company sticks with a midnight PT release.